MessagePack Sharp is a library for C# and .NET for *serialization in the MessagePack format, a high-speed, very compact binary system.

 var deserializedObject = MessagePackSerializer.Deserialize<ExampleObject>(bytes);

-The ContractLess process is a bit slower than using attributes, but the advantages in terms of cleanliness generally make up for the loss.
+The ContractLess process is a little slower than using attributes, but the advantages in terms of code cleanliness will generally compensate for the loss.

-MessagePack is Open Source, and all the code and documentation is available in the project’s repository on GitHub - MessagePack-CSharp
+MessagePack is Open Source, and all the code and documentation is available in the project repository at GitHub - MessagePack-CSharp